-The student completes a preceptorship prospectus which must be approved by her/his preceptorship advisor.
+The student completes a preceptorship prospectus which must be approved by her/his preceptorship advisor and form signed.
 Items to be included are: goals, specific aims, the name of the preceptor, the sponsor of the preceptor, the amount of time each week devoted to the activity and to meeting with the preceptor, the general nature of the activities, and the expected outcome or product at the end of the preceptorship.
-A copy of the prospectus should be submitted to Kim Williams at the completion of the preceptorship
+A copy of the prospectus form should be submitted to Melissa Fitzgerald.

 The student will produce a publication-quality report summarizing his/her experience with epidemiologic research and data analysis.
-After the advisor receives the report, he/she will complete the preceptorship evaluation form and submit it to Kim Williams.
+After the advisor receives the report, he/she will complete the preceptorship evaluation form and report and then submit it to Melissa Fitzgerald and Audrey Saftlas.